PatrickTourniaire/pypipeline/docs/source/user_documentation/examples.rst

   from dataclasses import dataclass from typing import Tuple

-  from pypipeline.schemas import BaseSchema from pypipeline.schemas.fields import field_perishable, field_persistance
+  from ror.schemas import BaseSchema from ror.schemas.fields import field_perishable, field_persistance
-  from pypipeline.stages import IInitStage, ITerminalStage, IForwardStage from pypipeline.controlers import BaseController
+  from ror.stages import IInitStage, ITerminalStage, IForwardStage from ror.controlers import BaseController

 Then we can define the data schemas.
 We know that we can simply load the Iris dataset from sklearn, and we should standardise the dataset, so we account for this in our data schemas.